gggal/talasum/README.md

     Supported values are integers from 1 to 100 (incl), 1 being the min possible value and 100 being the max possible value. **The default value is 50.**

-    One can configure it by passing a MAGI_VERTICAL_RANDOMNESS_COEF environment variable.
+    One can configure it by passing a TALASUM_VERTICAL_RANDOMNESS_COEF environment variable.